Coins - 2001 Mint

 quarters while the other held the penny, nickel, dime, half dollar and dollar uncirculated coins.

-Set."
-The Treasury Department seal for the US Mint and their logo for the 50 State Quarter
+and images of the ten coins.
+The Treasury Department seal for the US Mint and their logo for the 50 State

-The contents of each envelope in the 2000 mint set remained consistent except for the colors.
-Two
+The contents of each envelope in the 2001 mint set remained consistent except for

-On the left from the top, the Denver portion of the 2000 mint set included the US Mint's red card
+From the top left in the picture below, the Denver portion of the 2001 mint set included the US

-describing the Denver uncirculated coins, the red envelope, the red order card, the regular uncirculated coins
+Mint's red card describing the Denver uncirculated coins, the red envelope, the red re-order card, the regular

-in the red-edged Mylar and the state quarter uncirculated coins in the black-edged Mylar.
+uncirculated coins in the red-edged Mylar and the state quarter uncirculated coins in the black-edged

-Similarly, the Philadelphia portion of the 2000 mint set contained blue versions of the materials with the
+Similarly, from the top right, the Philadelphia portion of the 2001 mint set contained blue versions of the

-regular uncirculated coins in blue-edged Mylar and the uncirculated state quarters in the white-edged
+materials with the regular uncirculated coins in blue-edged Mylar and the uncirculated state quarters in the

 coins include the red-edge for the penny, nickel, dime, half dollar and dollar uncirculated coins.

-The black-edged Mylar sleeve contained the second five of the uncirculated state quarters.
+The black-edged Mylar sleeve contained the third five of the uncirculated state quarters.